shrutipandey15/gitwit/README.md

 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Sign in with your Google account
 3. Create a new API key
-4. Copy the key and paste it in GitWit's settings
+4. Copy the key and paste it in CodeCritter's settings

 ## 📖 Usage Guide

 ### Basic Review Process
-1. **Open GitWit**: Use Command Palette → `CodeCritter: Start Review`
+1. **Open COdeCritter**: Use Command Palette → `CodeCritter: Start Review`
 2. **Add API Key**: Go to Settings section and save your Gemini API key
 3. **Paste Code**: Add your code snippet in the text area
 4. **Select Persona**: Choose your preferred reviewer style